 A student is engaging in or displaying endangering behavior if he/she:

-- behavior or physical condition deteriorates, suggesting with reasonable probability that harm may occur to self or others.
+• exhibits behavior or physical condition that deteriorates, suggesting with reasonable probability that harm may occur to self or others.

 When a member of the Hendrix College community becomes aware of endangering behavior, he/she will notify the Dean of Students, Hendrix College Counselor, and/or Professional Residence Life Staff.
 These individuals constitute the Crisis Management Team (CMT).
 When a student who feels threatened by others reports endangering behavior, every effort will be made to protect the confidentiality and/or anonymity of the reporting student.